SwingGuy1024/Blog/Java Misuse of Optional vs Kotlin.md

 1. Never use it as a method parameter.
 2. Never use it as a member of a class.
-3. Only use it as a return value if I intend to us it in functional programming.
+3. Never use it in a constructor.
-4. If I want to use a method that doesn't return Optional in a function call, I wrap it using the technique described in **[Getting Rid of Optional](https://github.com/SwingGuy1024/Blog/blob/master/Getting%20Rid%20of%20Optional.md)**
+4. Only use it as a return value if the value could actually be null.
 5. Wherever possible, I design my classes so that members can't possibly be null once the object is constructed.
 If necessary, I write a Builder class to do the actual construction.
 (See [Effecive Java](https://www.barnesandnoble.com/w/effective-java-joshua-bloch/1128557432) by Joshua Bloch for a good discussion of Builders.)

 I always use one of the three approaches to working around the Nullness flaw.
 It's a game changer.
 I love it.
 My code is much cleaner and more reliable because of it.